paldhous/ucb/2018/data-bootcamp/md/index.md

 Agsin return to the original sheet with **all** the data, and select  `Data>Pivot table ...` from the top menu.
 Repeat the process for the first pivot table, but this time also `ADD` the variable `ALCOHOL_INVOLVED` under `Columns`.

-The pictor table now breaks down the number of casualties by year, and by the involvement of alcohol (`Y` or blank):
+The pivot table now breaks down the number of casualties by year, and by the involvement of alcohol (`Y` or blank):

 ![](./img/img23.jpg)